peregrinus879/omarchy-secure-boot-manager/README.md

 - Omarchy Linux community for testing and feedback
 - Limine bootloader developers
 - sbctl project for secure boot management tools
+- Arch Linux team for the robust package management system

 ---

-**Secure boot should be simple, reliable, and work with any setup.
-This tool makes it so.**
+**Secure boot should be simple, reliable, and error-free.
+Version 1.3.0 makes it so.**

 *If this tool helped you, consider starring the repository!*